Technographic Data: Why and How Should You Use It for Revenue Expansion

 Technographics is the next step in developing market research after Demographics, Firmographics, and Psychographics.
 As much as demographics determine people’s behaviors, technographics determine the technologies and software used by your prospects.
 With technographic data, you can gain an in-depth understanding of the technology stack used by businesses and their potential plan to buy technological solutions in the future.

-Technographics is understanding the technology and hardware used by your potential clients.
+Technographics is understanding the technology and tech stack used by your potential clients.
 It helps you personalize your messaging based on technographic data while approaching email marketing or cold calling.

 Why Do You Need Technographic Data?